imoken1122/EmbeddingDatatInImage/README.md

 ## EmbeddingTextInImage

-This repository for embedding any text or zip files in images (.png)
+This repository for embedding any text or zip files in images (.png) binary.
 <br>
 ### Prerequisites
 - python 3.7